 The lead time calculation only considers the customer's working days.
 Saturday and Sunday are - by default - days off, unless changes to the Client's Company Calendar.

 Before the closed for holidays, always align the Company Calendar on KanbanBOX.
 This is an indispensable function in order to not alter the calculation of deliveries based on working days.
-Click on the days to change the status from working days-green to days off-red.
+Click on the days to change the status from working days-white to closing days-gray.

 How to customize the calculation of the delivery date

-Partner means a generic supplier and/or customer, both external and internal.
+Partner means a generic supplier and/or customer, both internal and external.
 That is an internal physical department or warehouse, or an external commercial entity linked to the company's supply chain.

 - Log into Masters > Partners > Partners list;